cbmi-group/MHC-Net/README.md

 # Accurate Segmentation for Intracellular Organelle Networks based on Low-level features and Primary Structure Invariance

-*Yaoru Luo, Yuanhao Guo, Jiaxing Huang, Wenjing Li, and Ge Yang*
+*Jiaxing Huang, Yaoru Luo, Yuanhao Guo, Wenjing Li, and Ge Yang*

-Y. Luo, Y. Guo and J. Huang contributed equally to this work.
+J. Huang, Y. Luo, and Y. Guo contributed equally to this work.

 A PyTorch implementation of MHC-Net based on the paper  _**Accurate Segmentation for Intracellular Organelle Networks based on Low-level features and Primary Structure Invariance**_.